guaguabujianle/DeepRelax/README.md

 This process can be similarly applied to the other datasets.
 If you are using WandB for tracking experiments, the saved model can typically be found at ./wandb/run-xxx/files/model.pt, where xxx represents specific run information.

-To test DeepRelax on XMnO, run:
-- `python edg_solver.py --data_root your_data_path/cifs_xmno --model_path your_model_path/model.pt`

-Ensure you replace your_data_path and your_model_path with your own ones.
-If you use wandb, you can find the saved model in ./wandb/run-xxx/files/model.pt, where xxx refers to information about the model.You can test DeepRelax in other two datasets similarly.

 ### Practical Application of DeepRelax through Transfer Learning
 DeepRelax is optimally utilized via transfer learning.
 This approach allows you to leverage a pre-trained model and adapt it to your specific use case.
 Below, we outline a demonstration to guide you in transferring the trained model to your application.<br>
 #### Organizing Your Data